sandeshpp17/WebGames/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

 ---

-This summary provides an overview of the WebGame project, detailing its features, file structure, setup instructions, and usage.
+This summary provides an overview of the WebGame project, detailing its features, file structure, setup instructions, and usage with Docker integration.
 It is intended to help users and contributors understand the project and get started quickly.